Azure/AzureBudgetAlert-in-Teams/README.md

 ## What it is

-This Azure template deploys and configures budget alerts at the subscription level and notifies the user in Microsoft Teams via an adaptive card.
+This Azure template deploys and configures budget alerts at the subscription level and notifies the user in Microsoft Teams via an adaptive card when a budget threshold is met.

+Note : Cost and usage data is typically available within 8-24 hours and budgets are evaluated against these costs every 24 hours.
+Check [Create and manage Azure budgets](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-acm-create-budgets) if you need more details on budgets and alerts configuration for Azure.

 ## Solution overview